Notes on Randomized Algorithms: Bloom filters

 \subsection{Construction}

-\indexConcept{Bloom filter}{Bloom filters} are a highly space-efficient randomized data structure invented by Burton H. Bloom~\cite{Bloom1970} that store sets of data, with a small probability that elements not in the set will be erroneously reported as being in the set.
+\indexConcept{Bloom filter}{Bloom filters} are a highly space-efficient randomized data structure invented by Burton H. Bloom~\cite{Bloom1970} for storing sets of keys, with a small probability for each key not in the set that it will be erroneously reported as being in the set.

 Suppose we have $k$ independent hash functions $h_1, h_2, \dots, h_k$.
 Our memory store $A$ is a vector of $m$ bits, all initially zero.
 To store a key $x$, set $A[h_i(x)] = 1$ for all $i$.
 To test membership for $x$, see if $A[h_i(x)] = 1$ for all $i$.
 The membership test always gives the right answer if $x$ is in fact in the Bloom filter.
-If not, we might decide that $x$ is in the Bloom filter anyway.
+If not, we might decide that $x$ is in the Bloom filter anyway, just because we got lucky.